nmfs-opensci/NOAA-quarto-book/README.md

 *Note: The GitHub Action installs R so you can render qmd files with R code.
 You will need to edit to install Python or Julia if your qmd uses those instead.
 If you have substantial computations, you don't want to be re-running all the computations for files that didn't change.
 Read about the [freeze option](https://quarto.org/docs/publishing/ci.html) for this situation.
 R users with complex reports with dependencies (so qmd B depends on qmd A or data file A) should be aware of the {targets} package which will help you keep track of files that need to be re-rendered due to changes in dependencies.*

+Having trouble?
+Scroll down to the troubleshooting section.

 ## GitHub Set-up

 * Click the green "Use This Template" button to make a repository with this content.
 Make sure to make your repo public (since GitHub Pages doesn't work on private repos unless you have a paid account) and check box to include all the branches (so that you get the gh-pages branch).